Randomization Tests for Conditional Group Symmetry: Randomization tests for conditional group symmetry

 In our experiments, we estimate the conditional distributions using the same data used for testing.
-This procedure remains valid because we base the tests on \cref{prp:eq:ty:y}, using only $\tY_{1:n}$ and $Y_{1:n}$; the part of the observed data used for estimating conditional distributions, $\repInvRand_{1:n}$, is conditionally independent of those variables under the null hypothesis.
-When the maximal invariant is continuous, we find that is it sufficient to use a Gaussian kernel with a diagonal covariance matrix given by Silverman's rule-of-thumb \citep[][Ch.~4]{Silverman:1986}.
+This procedure remains valid because we base the tests on \cref{cor:eq:xy:cor}, using only $\tY_{1:n}$; the part of the observed data used for estimating conditional distributions, $(\repInvRand_{1:n},M(X)_{1:n})$, is conditionally independent of those variables under the null hypothesis.
+With a continuous maximal invariant, we find that it is sufficient to use a Gaussian kernel with a diagonal covariance matrix given by Silverman's rule of thumb \citep[][Ch.~4]{Silverman:1986}.
+Our experiments show that with finite samples, using Silverman's rule for approximate randomization tends to yield conservative tests with sizes less than $\sig$.
+Such tests are likely to only achieve exact level-$\sig$ as $m\to\infty$ or if exact randomization is possible in settings like those described in \cref{apx:rand:cond:exact}.
+Using larger bandwidths can increase power, although it can also lead to inflated Type I error rates (see \cref{apx:exp:bw}).